kartiki08/Caesar-Cipher/README.md

-# Cryptography Programs
+# Cryptography Program
-This is a module full of cryptography programs:
+An I/O program (run through "crypto.c") can currently use two cryptography methods summarized below.
+To use the functions without the I/O program, please refer to the documentation, "crypto.h".

 Caesar Cipher:
-An I/O program that encodes and decodes a message, using one of the earliest known ciphers which shifts each letter a certain number of places down the alphabet.
-Currently, the program only takes an 80 character long message.
+Encodes and decodes a message, using one of the earliest known ciphers which shifts each letter a certain number of places down the alphabet.

 Pig Latin:
-A program that takes an input and output string which overwrites the content of output with the encoding of input.
+A function that takes an input and output strings and overwrites the content of output with the encoding of input.